Finding the Best Places to Retire Since 2006!

 Cons: Blacksburg has a high poverty rate but this is due to the large student population.

 Recommended as a Retirement Spot?
-For people seeking a progressive college town, yes.
+For people seeking a lively, progressive college town, yes.

 The Commonwealth of Virginia is on the southern Atlantic coast.
 Nicknames include Old Dominion and Mother of Presidents (eight American presidents were born here).
 The motto for the state is Sic Semper Tyrannis, meaning Thus Always to Tyrants.
 This motto is on both the state's seal (designed in 1776) and the state's flag (first used in the 1830s).